Analysis of 10 years of human related accidents due to lightning over France and Europe

 Thus, most of them occur by “yellow” meteorological vigilance.

-In order to mitigate the risk efficiently, it is necessary to be able to assess the real danger, even in the case of a first-level warning, and to apply appropriate behaviours to reduce the risk in case of approaching thunderstorms.
+In order to mitigate the risk efficiently, it is necessary to be able to assess the real danger, even in the case of a first-level warning, and to apply appropriate behaviors to reduce the risk in case of approaching thunderstorms.